Top 10 Leaves Name List Used As Medicine Leaves In Ayurveda

 3. Neem Leaves (Azadirachta indica)

-It has anti-fungal, anti-septic, anti-inflammatory, anti-viral and anti-bacterial properties means all in one performer for health benefits.
-Neem leaf pastes are externally used for injures, ulcers and for the majority, all skin diseases such as rashes, beehive eczema, ringworm, acne, lice, etc.
+It has anti-fungal, antiseptic, anti-inflammatory, anti-viral and anti-bacterial properties means all in one performer for health benefits.
+Neem leaf pastes are externally used for injuries, ulcers and for the majority, all skin diseases such as rashes, beehive eczema, ringworm, acne, lice, etc.

-Internally, drinking the extract of neem leaves can be a powerful blood purifier, besides this it has the anti-parasitic effect that helps to kill off those unwanted worms.
-It Is also used as a most common ayurvedic medicine for diabetes that helps to lower the blood-glucose levels.
+Internally, drinking the extract of neem leaves can be a powerful blood purifier, besides this, it has the anti-parasitic effect that helps to kill off those unwanted worms.
+It Is also used as the most common ayurvedic medicine for diabetes that helps to lower the blood-glucose levels.

 4. Dhania (Coriander Leaves)

 It is important to know that garnish not only gives food as flavor but it also has many health benefits.
-The fore most benefits of Coriander leaves is that it is benefits in digestive related problem, due to its antibiotics properties.
+The foremost benefits of Coriander leaves are that it benefits in a digestive related problem, due to its antibiotics properties.
 The ailments such as diarrhea can easily be managed, which is caused by pathogen bacteria.

 5. Nirgundi Leaves (Vitex negundo)